In This Blog, you will learn:

 Reading the chemical and mechanical properties on a Material Test Report (MTR) helps you check the material.
 It confirms the material meets your project specifications.

 Chemical properties appear in a table on the material test report.
-The table shows the percentages of key elements.
+The table shows the percentages of key elements including:

 Always confirm the listed properties meet your project requirements.
 If anything is unclear, contact the supplier or a materials expert.
 This helps ensure quality and safety.